-This post contains some affiliate links – when you buy stuff you like, you also support Lovely Etc. at no additional cost.
+This post contains some affiliate links.
 See my full disclosure here.

-I originally assumed that I would just use black dye in a smaller amount than normal to make gray.
+I originally assumed that I would just use a smaller amount of black dye to make gray.
 But in my research I found that others said using black dye just turned their items purple or black – not a beautiful gray.
 So black dye was out – I needed a gray dye.
 I saw several sites that recommended using iDye in Silver Grey.
-Unfortunately, that was not available at any of my local stores and I was impatient, so I ended up with Rit dye in pearl gray.
+Unfortunately, that was not available at any of my local stores and I was impatient, so instead I bought Rit dye in pearl gray.

 I carefully followed the directions on the package for dyeing using a top-loading washer.
 It wasn’t too difficult – you have to mix the dye with hot water in a bucket and then add it to the washer.
 Then I very anxiously waited for the washer to do its thing so I could see the results.
 Finally, I opened the washer to see my curtains all very evenly dyed – a light grayish-blue.
 A lovely color but not so much what I was going for.
 And certainly not the color on the box.
 Massive fail.